 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.

-- Our joint marketing partners include credit card companies.
+- Our joint marketing partners include credit card and non-deposit investment and insurance companies.

 Other Important Information